pubnub/pubnub-goinstant/migration-guide/migration.md

 #### GoInstant

+Simple security rules for controlling application and data access.
 In this example all users can read the data inside the person key but only admin users can write.

 ```js
 {